 The current Directors Messrs.
 D.Y.
-Schwarzmann who was a partner in PricewaterhouseCoopers LLP as at 31 December 2020 and P.A.B.
+Schwarzmann who was a partner in PricewaterhouseCoopers LLP as at 31 December 2021, D N Rackham, who was a director in PricewaterhouseCoopers as at 31 December 2021 and P.A.B.
 Evans, who retired from the PricewaterhouseCoopers LLP partnership on 30 June 2007, received no remuneration from the Group.
-PricewaterhouseCoopers LLP are in receipt of fees for the provision of services to the Scheme Administrators as detailed in note 20(f).
+PricewaterhouseCoopers LLP are in receipt of fees for the provision of services to the Scheme Administrators as detailed in note 16(f).